|Mr. Muddassir Rizvi (Pakistan), Chairperson of ANFREL

 E-mail : email@example.com

 Mr. Hettiarachchie has more than 20 years of election monitoring & observation experience locally & internationally.
-Specialized in Asia- Pacific regional election monitoring, and also Common Wealth liaison with election management bodies and other relevant stakeholders.
-He is currently the General Secretary of Asian Network for Free Election (ANFREL), the Executive Director of Peoples Action for Free & Fair Elections (PAFFREL) which was formed in 1987 primarily to observe election in Sri Lanka.
-Furthermore he is the Governor of the Marga Institute (Research Organization), Governing Council Member of National Peace Council.
-Visiting lecturer at University of Sri Jayawardenepura.
-He is a founder of March 12 Movement which leads towards clean politics in our country (Sri Lanka).
+Specialized in Asia-Pacific regional election monitoring, and also Common Wealth liaison with election management bodies and other relevant stakeholders.
+He is currently the Secretary General of the Asian Network for Free Elections (ANFREL) and the Executive Director of People's Action for Free & Fair Elections (PAFFREL) which was formed in 1987 primarily to observe election in Sri Lanka.
+Furthermore, he is the Governor of the Marga Institute (Research Organization), Governing Council Member of National Peace Council, and a visiting lecturer at the University of Sri Jayawardenepura.
+He is a founder of the March 12 Movement which leads towards clean politics in Sri Lanka.

-Mr. Hettiarachchie graduated from the University of Sri Jayawardenapura and the Masters in Sociology from the University of Kelaniya.
+Mr. Hettiarachchie graduated from the University of Sri Jayawardenapura and has a Masters in Sociology from the University of Kelaniya.

-He is an executive committee member of ANFREL and a board member of the Poll Watch Foundation in Thailand.
-Mr. Sakool has worked previously with the Election Commission of Thailand’s Bangkok division for four years.
-He is the Chair of Arom Pongpangan Foundation, an organisation working for the rights of workers and trade unions.
+Mr. Zuesongdham is the Treasurer of ANFREL and a board member of the Poll Watch Foundation (P-NET) in Thailand.
+Sakool has worked previously with the Election Commission of Thailand’s Bangkok division for four years.
+He is the Chair of the Arom Pongpangan Foundation, an organisation working for the rights of workers and trade unions.

-Elberel Davaa is the executive director of Women for Social Progress/Voter Education Center, an organization working towards democratic development in Mongolia since 1993.
+Mrs. Davaa is the Executive Director of Women for Social Progress/Voter Education Center, an organization working towards democratic development in Mongolia since 1993.
 She started as a program officer working her way up as the organization’s executive director.

 A mother of seven, she is well experienced in the areas of women’s participation and leadership, citizen’s engagement in decision making, voter education, and free and fair election.
 Having worked in the civil society sector for over eight years, she values the principles of democracy and participation which became her passion in life to advocate democracy by sharing and learning as she plans to work for the cause intensively throughout her life.